minvws/nl-covid19-notification-app-backend/docs/technical-designs/international-interoperability-technical-design.md

 ![Overview](images/Overview.png "Overview of the system")

-The take-away from this diagram is that with some minor changes to the server we can treat Interop as a mirrored, or special case of our normal flow.
+The take-away from this diagram is that with some minor changes to the server we can treat Interop as a logical mirror of our normal flow.

 ### Publishing flow